thinker3197/Why.js/README.md

 > [] == []
 false
 ```
 On first look, it sounds ridiculous.
 An empty array is not equal to itself?
 But this is not what the above statement actually means.
 Arrays are stored by references in JavaScript and JavaScript double equal operator returns `true` only when you're comparing same instances of same type.
-Instead the comparison above actually asks that, "Is an instance of empty array equal to instace of another empty array?", which is defenitely `false`.
+The comparison above actually asks that, "Is an instance of empty array equal to instace of another empty array?", which is defenitely `false`.
 The above statement is similar to

 ```javascript
 > var a = [];